 In 2019, Ponemon surveyed organizations that had fallen prey to major security breaches.
 60% of these breaches involved known risks with available patches that simply hadn’t been applied.
 Around 80% of cyberattacks in 2020 were from exploits that were at least three years old.
 The urgent need to utilize the best modernized tools and methods is at an all-time high, with the cost of a data breach in 2022 a record $4.35 million per incident.
 With the stakes this high, it’s important that organizations learn and implement the best approaches to vulnerability management.
 In this article, we’ll address the best procedures for identifying and handling cyber threats.

 Vulnerability management is the multi-stage process of handling cyber risk for an organization.
 Today’s vulnerability management process involves identifying security weaknesses in infrastructure, cloud-based systems, and applications.
+As we head into 2024, this process is essential in the face of mounting cyber risk for organizations:

 Over the years, vulnerability management has gone from a predominantly manual process to more sophisticated, automated procedures.
 It requires specialized tools to identify and prioritize risks so that proper strategies can be designed and implemented, with the ultimate goal of preventing an IT system security breach.